 1. Creates a contrasting scene: Contrast is an important design element because it engages the eye.
 We tend to be drawn to contrasting colors, thus making your interior visually pleasing.

 So, if you have your dog running around your home, you won’t need to worry about scratches on your flooring.
-Aside from this, dark furniture is also practical since dirt won’t easily show on its surface.
+Aside from this, darker furniture is also practical since dirt won’t easily show on its surface.

 4. Creates a light yet cozy interior: A light hardwood flooring creates that light and airy feel since the ambient or natural light reflects on the flooring surface increasing the brightness in a room.